mitchallen/richmond/README.md

 ### Step 6: Test the app using curl commands

-Note that these command refer to how the *demo controller* works.
+Note that these commands refer to how the *demo controller* works.
 Future and third party controllers may operate differently.

 #### POST